martinteppa/LaravelWithDockerSail/README.md

 ```bash
 curl -s https://laravel.build/cleanapp| bash
 ```
 Then copy and paste the content in LaravelWithDockerSail in this clean instalation.
 This is because we need the folder vendor to run sail commands.
+Unfortunately this is the only solution that i can do at this moment

 ```bash
 cd cleanapp